regen-network/regen-ledger/docs/tutorials/ibc-transfers.md

 ## Using Keplr Wallet

 IBC transfers are possible using [Keplr Wallet](https://wallet.keplr.app/).
-In order transfer tokens between two IBC enabled blockchains, follow these steps:
+In order to transfer tokens between two IBC enabled blockchains, follow these steps:

 1. Open the Keplr Wallet extension.
 2. In the header of the extension, select the blockchain that you want to transfer tokens from (for example, "Osmosis" or "Regen").